Disclaimer: I do not own Naruto.

 "Don't raise your voice, here."

-Ryou kept silent; his jaw flexed in exasperation.
+Ryou opened his mouth to speak, but instead kept silent; his jaw flexed in exasperation.

 Either he had enough of her mindless suspicion and simply felt it useless to continue bickering… or he had nothing to refute.